HIV and STIs: The Basics

-Sexually transmitted diseases (STDs), also known as sexually transmitted infections (STIs) or venereal diseases (VDs), are infections that are spread by sex — including vaginal, anal and oral sex — with an infected partner.
-STDs often are asymptomatic, meaning that people who have an STD may have no visible signs of infection in the early stages and may not know they are infected.
+Sexually transmitted infections (STIs), also known as sexually transmitted diseases (STDs) or venereal diseases (VDs), are infections that are spread by sex — including vaginal, anal and oral sex — with an infected partner.
+STIs often are asymptomatic, meaning that people who have an STI may have no visible signs of infection in the early stages and may not know they are infected.

-The most common STDs are syphilis, chlamydia, gonorrhea, genital warts, genital herpes, and Human Immunodeficiency Virus (HIV).
+The most common STIs are syphilis, chlamydia, gonorrhea, genital warts, genital herpes, and Human Immunodeficiency Virus (HIV).
 Left untreated, HIV can progress to Autoimmune Deficiency Syndrome (AIDS).

 HIV/AIDS was first seen in Michigan in 1981.
-Like most other STDs, HIV is on the list of mandatory reportable conditions in Michigan.
-Health care providers and local health departments report HIV and other STDs using a web-based tool known as the Michigan Disease Surveillance System (MDSS).
+Like most other STIs, HIV is on the list of mandatory reportable conditions in Michigan.
+Health care providers and local health departments report HIV and other STIs using a web-based tool known as the Michigan Disease Surveillance System (MDSS).

-STDs are a danger to everyone who has sex, even once.
+STIs are a danger to everyone who has sex, even once.
 They are transmitted during vaginal, oral, and anal sex.
 They also can be passed from a mother to her unborn child or from an infected person who shares a needle or syringe for drug use, tattooing, piercing, or other activity with another person.
-If left untreated, STDs can result in serious negative health outcomes, including:
+If left untreated, STIs can result in serious negative health outcomes, including:

 - sterility in men;

 - infertility in women;